 Recently, I've started working on one project where we need to set up a virtual host with HTTPS because I need to run that project with expose and Shopify in my local development machine.
 I've wamp 3.2.3 on my local machine.

-I spend a lot of time for setup it. so, I thought I should write one article for step by step guide.
-So, I show you in this article how to setup HTTPS for a local machine.
+I spent a lot of time setting it. so, I thought I should write one article and video for a step-by-step guide.
+So, I will show you in this article how to set up HTTPS for a local machine.

 Step 1 - Install Wamp